 - DBS offers room for turning the stimulator off if you can not tolerate the side effects.

 Experts suggest that DBS comes with low risk.
-But, like other surgical procedures, it has some complications too.
-Stimulating the brain has some side effects and risks too.
-Generally, the risk can either be from the surgery or after the surgery.
+But, like other surgical procedures, it has some complications, too.
+Stimulating the brain has some side effects and dangers, too.
+Generally, the risk can either be from or after the surgery.

 Risks from the surgical procedure